February 27, 2018

 US national policies should provide:

-An effective system for dealing with refugee and asylum requests, for treatment of refugees and asylum-seekers while awaiting a hearing, and consistent assurance of due process throughout the hearing process for detention and deportation.
+- An effective system for dealing with refugee and asylum requests, for the humane treatment of refugees and asylum-seekers while awaiting a hearing, and consistent assurance of due process throughout the hearing process for detention and deportation.

 AAA members stand ready to offer the benefit of their experience and scholarly expertise to all parties to help develop coherent and compassionate policies reflecting these values.